JiMMyMatrix/Face_AI/README.md

 And the tcp client content is in reconition.py with functions init_TCP_conn() and recognize_cam(detector, sess, db_path)

-If you want to change person to unknown, remove the pictures in Figure, then execute
+If you want to change person to unknown, remove the pictures in /Figure and the old database da file, then execute
 ```
 python .\initialization.py
 ```